Water Safe Crystals: Full List + What to Avoid (UK)

 Can carnelian go in water?

-Carnelian is commonly treated as safe for a brief rinse, but avoid soaking, saltwater and repeated washing.
+Carnelian is commonly safe for a brief rinse, but avoid soaking, saltwater and repeated washing.
 Dry it fully before storing.

 Can lapis lazuli go in water?

 Lapis lazuli is best kept dry.
-It can contain softer minerals and may be affected by water, so a soft dry cloth is usually the safer option.
+It contains softer minerals such as calcite and pyrite and can be affected by water, so a soft dry cloth is the safer option.

 How long can I leave crystals in water?

 Avoid soaking.
 If you rinse a water safe stone, keep it brief and dry it immediately.
-Longer exposure increases the risk of damage, especially for porous stones, treated stones and pieces with cracks.
+Longer exposure increases the risk of damage, especially for porous, treated or cracked stones.

 No, as a general rule.
 Salt can scratch polished surfaces, and saltwater can damage many stones and jewellery components.
-If you like using salt, keep crystals near a bowl of dry salt rather than in direct contact.
+Keep crystals away from salt and salt water.

 Can I wash crystal jewellery in water?